optus23/Game-Tutorial---Research-Project/docs/index.md

 Games like Osu, Geometry Dash or Stepmania don't have emergent gameplay, why?
 That's because these games has one simple objective, survive and reach the end with less mistakes as possible.
 And... this games have a bad Design?
 Absolutely no, the goal here is simple, dominate the only basic mechanic as much as you can to did the best.
 That's why there is no emergent gameplay, because the player only has one way to win, but the thing is dominate that game.

-(place a gif of osu and stepmania)
+(place a gif of osu and stepmania) done

 ## Safe Space

 Is it obvious that videogames need a safe space to tech player?
 I think no, in lots of games there is a safe space to let player try mechanics and test all buttons, but also, in the other hand are game that use other ways to enhance player knowledge and learning curve.

-(place photo about Pokemon)
+(place photo about Pokemon) done

 If you ever tryed to play pokemon, at the beggining you can't acced to the high grass because you don't have your frendly Pokemon, that's a beatyful way to teach people gradualy and let player a very big safe space to do whatever before learn the fight mechanics.

 But what about this:

-(place a gif about Spiderman)
+(place a gif about Spiderman) done
-(place a gif about Uncharted Train Begin)
+(place a gif about Uncharted Train Begin) done

 This is the definition of teach player as of tension, the freefall or the train coming down are two ways to tell player, if you don't act NOW, you are gonna die, so players will pretend to leant as fast as they can to survive.
 In conclusion, there are two methods to start teaching: